Green-Software-Foundation/if-eco-ci-plugin/README.md

 The EcoCI plugin fetches the `energy` and `carbon` of the specified workflow from the Green Metrics API for each entry in a manifest's input data.

 - The `timestamp` and `duration` fields in the input data are used to filter the `energy` and `carbon` data.
 The relevant endpoint is documented [here](https://api.green-coding.io/docs).
-- The Green Metrics API provides data if the `timestamp` have zero time – e.g., is exact date.

 ## Usage